microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/examples/v1.0-beta/Get-MgApplication.md

 fe4caed6-6182-4aca-b70b-b114c5334a8a New app            641992e9-d176-4aff-a3b6-a867b3ba48c4 AzureADandPersonalMicrosoftAccount Contoso.com
 ```

-This example gets a list of all applications. $appCount will contain the result set count.
-This example requires the ConsistencyLevel parameter set to eventual because the Count parameter is in the command.
-For more information on the use of *ConsistencyLevel* and *Count*, see [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries).
+This example gets a list of all applications.
+The $appCount variable contains the count of objects in the result.
+Advanced query requires the ConsistencyLevel parameter set to `eventual` and the Count parameter in the command.
+For more information about *ConsistencyLevel* and *Count*, see [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries).

 ### Example 4: Use -Search to get all the applications whose display name contains 'Test' including a count of the returned users